FuckingNode/FuckingNode/SECURITY.md

-# F\*ckingNode Security Policy
+# FuckingNode Security Policy

-Keeping software secure can be a f\*cking headache.
+Keeping software secure can be a fucking headache.
 While this CLI tool might look like a simple automating tool, it ships to production with access to filesystem read and write, environment variable access, networking access, command execution access, and system information access, so **security is actually important**.

 ## Reporting a Vulnerability